acuarica/evm/README.md

 npm install sevm
 ```

-or to install globally in your system
+or if you're interested only in the CLI tool, install globally in your system

 ```sh
 npm install --global sevm